-Clinical Research Scientists rake in the most money, with average earnings of about $135K per year; District Sales Managers come in second with average earnings amounting to around $127K, while Pharmaceuticals Sales Representatives and Pharmaceutical Field Sales Representatives rank near the top as well ($73K and $68K, respectively).
-With salaries averaging $33K, A-Operators are among the lowest paid at Eli Lilly and Company are A-Operators — the median salary for this role approaches approximately $33K.
+District Sales Managers rake in the most money, with average earnings of $126K per year; Clinical Research Scientists come in second with average earnings amounting to about $123K, while Capacity Planning Engineers and Medical Writers rank near the top as well ($118K and around $78K, respectively).
+Among the lower-paid positions at Eli Lilly and Company are A-Operators — the median salary for this role approaches approximately $33K.

 Years of Experience

-Those with one to four years of experience at the company can expect to make approximately $61K annually on average.
-Survey participants who have worked at Eli Lilly and Company for between five and 10 years earn $79K per year on average.
-Overall, the greater share of Eli Lilly and Company workforce (32 percent) has been working for 10-19 years of experience and earn an average $91K annually.
+Between the one and five year mark, median pay is $63K annually.
+Survey participants who have worked at Eli Lilly and Company for between five and 10 years earn approximately $85K per year on average.
+The largest slice of the Eli Lilly and Company workforce (32 percent) has been working for 10-19 years and earns, on average, $90K annually.

-When it comes to location, the highest average paycheck (about $124K per year) can be spotted in Roanoke, Va.; New York, N.Y. ($96K), the company's headquarter city of Indianapolis, Ind. (about $83K), and San Diego, Calif. (approximately $87K) are the next top-paying cities.
-Terre Haute, Ind. ranks low on the pay scale — at about $61K, it is one of the lowest-paid cities, with earnings averaging $61K.
-Eli Lilly and Company workers in Virginia earn the most — about $124K annually on average.
+When it comes to location, the highest average paycheck ($124K per year) can be spotted in Roanoke, Va.; New York, N.Y. ($96K), the company's headquarter city of Indianapolis, Ind. (about $83K), and San Diego, Calif. (around $76K) are the next top-paying cities.
+Terre Haute, Ind. ranks low on the pay scale — at about $61K, it is one of the lowest-paid cities.
+By state, the highest compensation levels appear in Virginia, where the average salary is approximately $124K annually.

 Certifications and Degrees